samsuh/2026-journal/README.md

 ## 4/27/26 - Monday
 - DONE ~~See parents off at airport. they arrive at 1:20pm and depart around 7:35pm~~
+  - it's so draining spending time with parents. i was wiped after a few hours with them. mentally taxing.
 - Maybe push to tomorrow?
   - Go to gym.
 New lifting pattern; strengthen accessory first.
 Hip abductors, foot arch strengthening, open up stance; learn to use hips and glutes more than back.